 • Query 2: "Show me Q4 attribution for Facebook and LinkedIn using the W-shaped model."

 Both queries should return identical results because they're asking the same question using different phrasing.
-If results differ, the skill isn't applying business logic consistently.
+If results differ, the Skill isn't applying business logic consistently — which usually means the rules live in prompt text instead of queryable metadata.

 Error Handling Testing